Doris Fleischman: Career and publications

-After graduating from Barnard, Fleischman wrote for the women's page at the New York Tribune in 1913 before being promoted to assistant Sunday editor, where she was the first woman to report on a boxing match.
-During her time at the New York Tribune, she used her writing to empower women.
-Some of the topics she addressed on the women's page included cooking, fashion, women at home, women in the workplace, women at war, and efforts in the Feminist Movement and Women's Suffrage Movement.
-She left the New York Tribune in 1916.
-In 1919, she was the first hire by Edward L. Bernays as a staff writer in the firm known as Edward L. Bernays, Council on Public Relations.
-Some of her duties included drafting articles and news releases.
-Fleischman and Bernays also worked together on campaigns to promote anything from oil sales to presidential candidates.
-After her marriage to Bernays in 1922, Fleischman became an equal partner within the firm.
+After marrying Bernays in 1922, Fleischman became an equal partner in the firm, and wrote its press releases, speeches, and letters.
 In 1946, she became the vice president of the newly created Edward L. Bernays Foundation.
 Among her accomplishments were an internal client publication Contact (which explained the nature and value of public relations to clients) and securing press coverage for the NAACP convention in Atlanta.
 This convention in particular was extremely important, as it was the first to ever be held below the Mason-Dixon line.
 At the conference, Fleischman experienced discrimination and threats of violence based on her gender, but continued to work to have southern press agencies cover the conference, a difficult feat at the time.
 She also proved herself by going on to work with important clients like Dwight D. Eisenhower, Sigmund Freud, Jane Addams, Irene Castle, Theodore Roosevelt, and Thomas A. Edison.